Margaret Gibson (writer): Later years

 In later years, Gibson lived with Juris Rasa, her second husband.
 She died in 2006 of breast cancer at age 57.

 Works about Margaret Gibson

-Her friend Stephen Jon Postal and his wife Guia Dino Postal chronicled Gibson's teenage life in the novel Of Margaret and Madness: A Novel Inspired by True Events (ISBN 9781434332752).
+Her friends, Stephen Jon Postal and his wife Guia Dino Postal, chronicled Gibson's teenage life in the novel Of Margaret and Madness: A Novel Inspired by True Events (ISBN 9781434332752).

 In 2011, Vassar College's Powerhouse Theater produced David Solomon's play Margaret and Craig in workshop.
 The play was based on the writing of Craig Russell and Margaret Gibson.